eriknomitch/work-quality-monitor/README.md

 A personal project to monitor work hours via a simple LED graph (inspired by [Awair Element](https://www.getawair.com/home/element)).

+### Disclaimer

+This should serve *only as an example* as it will be unmaintained and is only meant to serve my unique application only.

 ![Work Quality Monitor](docs/images/photo.jpg?raw=true "Work Quality Monitor")

 ## MicroPython Examples